selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `keypair_name` (Optional) Name of the SSH key added to all nodes.
 Changing this creates a new node group.

-* `user_data` (Optional) Base64 data which is used to pass a script that worker nodes run on boot.
+* `user_data` (Optional) Base64-encoded script that worker nodes run on the first boot.
 Changing this creates a new node group.
+Learn more about [User data](https://docs.selectel.ru/cloud/managed-kubernetes/node-groups/user-data/).

 * `affinity_policy` (Optional) Specifies affinity policy of the nodes.
 Changing this creates a new node group.
 Available values are `soft-anti-affinity` and `soft-affinity`.
 The default value is `soft-anti-affinity`.
 For more information about affinity and anti-affinity, see the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).